John Glassco: Life

-Glassco, a bisexual, was, in the words of Leon Edel, "a bit frightened by certain kinds of women and nearly always delighted if he could establish a triangle."
+Glassco was bisexual, and, in the words of Leon Edel, "a bit frightened by certain kinds of women and nearly always delighted if he could establish a triangle."

-In 1931 Glassco contracted tuberculosis.
-He returned to Canada and was hospitalized.
+In 1931 Glassco contracted tuberculosis, which caused him to return home to Canada, where he was hospitalized.
 In 1935, after having a lung removed, he retired to the town of Foster in Quebec's Eastern Townships.
 He served as mayor of Foster from 1952 to 1954.
+Glassco died on January 29, 1981, at the age of 71, in Montreal.

 Writing

 Poetry

 Glassco went on to earn a strong reputation as a poet.
-His Selected Poems won Canada's top honor for poetry, the Governor General's Award, in 1971.
+His Selected Poems won Canada's top honour for poetry, the Governor General's Award, in 1971.
 The Oxford Companion to Canadian Literature says of his poetry:

 Translations

 Glassco translated both poetry and fiction from French.
 He edited the 1970 anthology The Poetry of French Canada in Translation, in which he personally translated texts by 37 different poets.
 He also translated the work of three French-Canadian novelists: Monique Bosco (Lot's wife / La femme de Loth, 1975) Jean-Yves Soucy (Creature of the chase / Un dieu chasseur, 1979), and Jean-Charles Harvey (Fear's folly / Les demi-civilisés, 1982).

 The Canadian Encyclopedia says that Glassco's "translations of French Canadian poetry are, along with F. R. Scott's, the finest yet to appear — his greatest achievement being the Complete Poems of Saint-Denys-Garneau (1975)."

 Glassco also edited the 1965 anthology English poetry in Quebec, which originated from a poetry conference held in Foster in 1963.